JanuarySnow/Nomad/README.md

 After starting the game, you will go straight from the Bathroom scene where you create your character , and then pick your stats, then teleport to the vault exit sequence.

+After this the game will save, then quit, automatically - around 10 seconds after the vault exit, this is essential to avoid bugs that appear to be at an engine-level in the game ( specifically damage amounts applied to ammo records dont function until a game has been saved and loaded - and a few other things )

 **After this, open the mod config menu, select the very first entry there on the top which is "MCM settings manager" and then click apply on the preset that is displayed there.**